IFC (American TV channel): Programming

 IFC primarily airs comedy and horror-genre programming, including both original and acquired series and films.
-Original programming produced for the channel over the years include Documentary Now!, Sherman's Showcase, WKUK, and British co-production Year of the Rabbit.
+Original programming produced for the channel over the years include Documentary Now!, Sherman's Showcase, Whitest Kids U'Know, and British co-production Year of the Rabbit.

 International version

 Canada

 The Canadian version of the Independent Film Channel launched on August 15, 2001, under the ownership of Salter Street Films, under a brand licensing agreement with Rainbow Media.
 Alliance Atlantis acquired the channel in December 2001, through its purchase of Salter Street Films.
-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media, acquired control of IFC through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives known as CW Media, acquired control of IFC through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.

 On October 27, 2010, IFC Canada's ownership changed again through Shaw Communications' acquisition of Canwest and Goldman Sachs' interest in CW Media.
 As with its U.S. namesake, the channel originally focused almost exclusively on smaller independent films.
 However, IFC Canada broadened its programming focus to include more mainstream films from large production studios, as the U.S. channel has done.
 It also de-emphasized the use of the full "Independent Film Channel" name, possibly due to the decrease in the number of independent films on its schedule.

 None of IFC's original programming aired on IFC Canada during its run.
 Rival broadcaster Bell Media currently owns exclusive rights to their shows and has aired them on their various networks, including Crave and Much.
 The channel ceased broadcasting on September 30, 2019.